dobriban/stat-431-project/README.md

  ## Medical aspects:
   - estimating the need for various medical resources (beds, masks)
-  - estimating the effectiveness of vaccinces and other treatments
+  - estimating the effectiveness of vaccinces and other treatments (e.g., what is the effect of wearing various types of masks?)

  ## Economic aspects:
   - estimating the economic impact and losses due to the virus (e.g., increase in unemployment rate, decrease in rate of growth of GDP)